Growth of automorphisms of virtually special groups

-Throughout, we write $T:=T_{\rm sing}(\phi)$ for simplicity and we suppose that $\phi$ acts trivially on the quotient graph $T/G$, which can be achieved by raising $\phi$ to a power.
-We also assume that, for each type~(a) vertex group $Q$ of $T$, the restriction $\phi|_Q$ is represented by a pseudo-Anosov homeomorphism on the associated surface $\Sigma_Q$ (fixing $\partial\Sigma_Q$ pointwise).
+We write $T:=T_{\rm sing}(\phi)$ for simplicity and suppose that $\phi$ acts trivially on the graph $T/G$, which can be achieved by raising $\phi$ to a power.
+We assume that, for each type~(a) vertex group $Q$ of $T$, the restriction $\phi|_Q$ is represented by a pseudo-Anosov homeomorphism on the associated surface $\Sigma_Q$ (fixing $\partial\Sigma_Q$ pointwise).
 This can be achieved by refining $T_{\rm sing}(\phi)$, splitting each type~(a) vertex group $Q$ according to the Nielsen--Thurston decomposition of $\phi|_Q$; any resulting surface on which $\phi$ restricts to a finite-order or linearly-growing homeomorphism should be considered of type~(b).

-Now, let $\mc{E}$ be the set of edges of $T$ both of whose vertices are of type~(b).
+Let $\mc{E}$ be the set of edges of $T$ with both vertices of type~(b).
 Let $G\acts T'$ be the tree obtained from $T$ by collapsing all edges in $\mc{E}$.
 Note that $T'$ is still $\phi$--invariant and $\phi$ still acts trivially on $T'/G$.
 We can still speak of type~(a) and type~(b) vertices of $T'$, as each fibre of the collapse map $\pi\colon T\ra T'$ is either a single type~(a) vertex, or a subtree of type~(b) vertices.